dima-iholkin/SwitchApps/docs/Pre-Install.md

-Pre-install instructions:
+# Pre-install instructions:

-Normally please choose (download) the normal installer `SwitchApps.msi`.
+* Normally please choose to download the normal installer `SwitchApps.msi`.

-If you prefer to group apps on the Taskbar or cannot change this behavior of Windows, please choose the `SwitchApps-NoUngroupMod.msi`.
+* If you prefer to group apps on the Taskbar or cannot change this behavior of Windows, please choose the `SwitchApps-NoUngroupMod.msi`.

+You can change this decision later.